top of page

 A fledgling American Crow already feeding itself at our dried mealworm plate.

 Crows can be seen as a nuisance in some circles, but we find them to be very timid, intelligent and playful.
 Around 4-5 years ago, we started seeing a pair of crows early in the morning and later in the afternoon.
 They would arrive cautiously, and one would keep watch high up in a nearby tree as the other flew down and quickly gobbled up some C&S Suet Nuggets.
 After a bit they would swap positions and the other would come down for a bite.
 Around 2 years ago they had one baby and now the 3 of them come visit us nearly every day.
 They are actually very quiet unless there is a predator nearby.
-Crows really enjoy chasing away hawks, owls and even cats.
+Crows also make some hilarious sounds and there are countless videos out there on YouTube about Crows and their ability to use tools to access food, remove threats and more!

 A male and female Brown-headed Cowbird perch together.